Henry Joseph Grimmelsmann: Early life

 Henry Grimmelsmann was born on December 22, 1890, in Cincinnati, Ohio, to G.H. and Frances Grimmelsmann.
 Raised in the Price Hill neighborhood of Cincinnati, he was one of ten children; three of his sisters became nuns and another brother also became a priest.
 As a child he attended Holy Family School, where one of his classmates was future Bishop Urban Vehr.

-Grimmelsmann studied at St. Gregory Preparatory Seminary in Cincinnati (1904-1907) and at St. Joseph's College in Rensselaer, Indiana (1907-1909).
-He then entered the University of Innsbruck in Austria, but was forced to return to Cincinnati following the outbreak of World War I.
+Grimmelsmann studied at St. Gregory Preparatory Seminary in Cincinnati (1904–1907) and at St. Joseph's College in Rensselaer, Indiana (1907–1909).
+He then entered the University of Innsbruck in Austria-Hungary, but was forced to return to Cincinnati following the outbreak of World War I.

 Priesthood

-Grimmelsmann was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop Henry K. Moeller on August 15, 1915.
-After his ordination, Grimmelsmann studied at the Catholic University of America in Washington, D.C. and later returned to the University of Innsbruck, from where he earned a Doctor of Sacred Scripture degree.
-After returning to Cincinnati, he served as a curate at St. Lawrence Parish.
-From 1920 to 1932, Grimmelsmann became vice-rector and professor of Sacred Scripture and Hebrew at Mount St. Mary's Seminary.
-Pope Pius XI named him rector of the Pontifical College Josephinum at Worthington, Ohio, in 1932.
+Grimmelsmann was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop Henry K. Moeller in Cincinnati on August 15, 1915.
+After his ordination, Grimmelsmann went to Washington D.C. to study at the Catholic University of America.
+He later returned to the University of Innsbruck, where he earned a Doctor of Sacred Scripture degree.
+Back in Cincinnati, the archdiocese assigned Grimmelsmann served as a curate at St. Lawrence Parish in that city In 1920, Grimmelsmann was named vice-rector and professor of sacred scripture and Hebrew at Mount St. Mary's Seminary in Cincinnati Pope Pius XI named him rector of the Pontifical College Josephinum at Worthington, Ohio, in 1932.

 Bishop of Evansville

 On November 11, 1944, Grimmelsmann was appointed the first bishop of the newly erected Diocese of Evansville by Pope Pius XII.
-He received his episcopal consecration on December 21, 1944, from Archbishop Amleto Cicognani, with Bishops Urban Vehr and George Rehring serving as co-consecrators.
+He received his episcopal consecration at the Josephinum on December 21, 1944, from Archbishop Amleto Cicognani, with Bishops Urban Vehr and George Rehring serving as co-consecrators.
 Between 1962 and 1965, Grimmelsmann attended all four sessions of the Second Vatican Council in Rome.

+Retirement and death

-Pope Paul VI accepted Grimmelsmann's resignation as bishop of Evansville on October 18, 1965 and named time titular bishop of Tabla.
-Henry Grimmelsmann died in Evansville on June 26, 1972 at age 81, and was buried at St. Joseph Cemetery in Evansville.
+Pope Paul VI accepted Grimmelsmann's resignation as bishop of Evansville on October 18, 1965, and named time titular bishop of Tabla.
+Henry Grimmelsmann died in Evansville on June 26, 1972, at age 81, and was buried at St. Joseph Cemetery in Evansville.